New Jewels Keeper Appointed by Queen Elizabeth

 The George IV State Diadem–easily my favorite of the three; it is delicate, intricate, and beautiful.
 The Queen looks resplendent when wearing it, either as the young Queen in the fifties or the seasoned Queen of now.
 Queens Mary and Alexandra looked spectactular in it as well–it is a beautiful piece.
 In fact, it is the most well known of the Crown Jewels Collection because the Queen wears it to Parliament each year and it is on the postage stamps.
 I could go into extrordinary detail desribing it, but I suspect anyone reading this already knows what it looks like!

 Of course, also contained in the Collection are the Queen Consorts’ Crowns, although they have been generally stripped of their jewels (to be used in other pieces).
 Queen Mary’s now holds crystal stones.
 Queen Alexandra’s stones were also replaced with paste stones.
 Although, I do believe Alexandra’ s crown is not in the Tower of London—I think it may be at the Army Museum.

 Queen Elizabeth the Queen Mother’s crown is displayed with the Crown Jewels–it is the first crown to be crafted of platinum for a British Monarch or Consort, and it is lovely.
 We last saw it displayed on her coffin in 2002.

 Mary of Modena’s, Queen Consort of James II, coronation crown no longer exists, but the State Crown and Diadem are with the Royal Jewels.

-Tagged Elizabeth II, Jewellery.
+Tagged Elizabeth II of the United Kingdom, Jewellery.